 General and Administrative.
 General and administrative expenses increased \$6.4 million, or 19%, from \$34.2 million in fiscal 2011 to \$40.6 million in fiscal 2012.
-This increase is primarily due to a \$3.7 million increase in employee and related compensation due to higher headcount and higher fiscal 2012 bonus expense as well as a \$2.2 million increase in stockbased compensation expenses.
+This increase is primarily due to a \$3.7 million increase in employee and related compensation due to higher headcount and higher fiscal 2012 bonus expense as well as a \$2.2 million increase in stock-based compensation expenses.
 These increases were partially offset by lower net foreign currency transaction losses of \$0.4 million.
-General and administrative expenses in fiscal 2012 includes \$0.2 million of net foreign currency transaction losses compared to \$0.6 million of net foreign currency transaction losses recognized in general and administrative expenses in fiscal 2011.
+General and administrative expenses in fiscal 2012 includes \$0.2 million of net foreign currency transaction losses compared to \$0.6 million of net foreign currency transaction losses are present in fiscal 2011.
 General and administrative expenses as a percentage of total revenues decreased to 10% in fiscal 2012 from 11% in fiscal 2011.